Katherine Baicker, PhD

 Director of Academic Programs and Student Services

 The Department of Health Policy and Management is concerned with the mission of improving the health care delivery system and mitigating public health risks in the United States and abroad.
-It is dedicated to resolving major management and health policy problems through original research, advanced training, and dispute resolution.
-Research priorities are organized into seven broad areas:
+It is dedicated to resolving major management and healthy policy problems through original research, advanced training, and dispute resolution.
+Research priorities are organized into six broad areas:

 - Decision science, including the economic evaluation of strategies for the prevention of and therapy for chronic diseases, the economic evaluation of new technology, and the development of new methodological approaches.

 - Health care management, focusing on improving the organizational performance of health care institutions, including hospitals, physician practices, and community health centers.

 - Health economics, including financing health care, provider payment systems, and restructuring entire health systems.

 - Quality and access, including improving the safety and quality of health care, enhancing access, and reducing disparities.